 Tore open the shutters and threw up the sash.

 The moon on the breast of the new-fallen snow,

 Gave a luster of midday to dump trucks below,

-When what to Mike’s sleep-filled eyes did appear,
+When what to their keen/sharp eyes did appear,

 But a souped-up red sleigh and eight mighty reindeer,